|Guide||♦||68 Triplogs||3 Topics|

 Many hikers also day hike up Clear Creek to Cheyava Falls.
 This is a five mile hike one-way and follows the creek bed.
 Allow a full day to complete this hike.
 Cheyava Falls only flows in the spring after winters with high snow fall.

-Clear Creek is extremely popular in the spring and fall and permits may be difficult to obtain.
+Notes: Clear Creek is extremely popular in the spring and fall and permits may be difficult to obtain.
 Plan ahead!
 Many first-time backpackers to Clear Creek attempt to hike from the South Rim to the Clear Creek Use Area, however by the time they arrive at Bright Angel Campground they are exhausted.
 If Bright Angel is not on the itinerary listed on your permit, DO NOT EXPECT TO CAMP THERE!
 It is recommended that you obtain a permit with Bright Angel Campground as your first and last nights.
 The nine mile stretch from Phantom Ranch to Clear Creek is south facing and consequently is in the sun from sunrise to sunset.
 Expect neither shade nor water for the entire length of the trail.
 During spring, summer, and fall months it is best to hike this trail in the extremely early morning or in the evening.

 Water Sources: Phantom Ranch, Clear Creek, Colorado River, and seasonally at Sumner Wash (potholes).
 THERE IS NO RELIABLE WATER SOURCE BETWEEN PHANTOM RANCH AND CLEAR CREEK!

 Campsites The Clear Creek Use Area (AK9) is currently designated as "at-large" camping with the following exceptions: No camping in the Clear Creek drainage from its mouth at the Colorado River upstream to the first major side canyon entering from the east, and between the North Kaibab/Clear Creek Trail junction and Sumner Wash, a distance of two miles.
 Two large trailside cairns mark the first legal camping on the west end of the Clear Creek Use Area.
 There are several campsites along the Clear Creek Trail on the Tonto Plateau.
 At Clear Creek, there are four campsites along the creek.
 They are not designated, but are recognizable.
 Bring your own animal proof container to safeguard your food.
 A composting toilet is located between the trail terminus and the Clear Creek drainage.
 Human waste and toilet paper are the only items that can be placed in the toilet.
 BE AWARE THAT THIS AREA MAY BE SUSEPTIBLE TO FLASH FLOODING!

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+Then link the trails traveled, check out the example.